Tayra walking up tree while sniffing the branch at emerald park

 Habitat

-Tropical & sub-tropical forests, Savanna and plantations, occupying lowlands up to elevations of about 2400 meters.
+Tropical & sub-tropical forests, savannah and plantations, occupying lowlands up to elevations of about 2400 meters.

 • apple icon